Ava Lord

 Ava Lord is a fictional character in Frank Miller's Sin City universe, the title character in the graphic novel A Dame to Kill For.
 An ex-lover of Dwight McCarthy, she manipulates men with her good looks and an innocent facade for her own personal gain or amusement.
 An expert liar, she is considered a goddess by Manute, her towering manservant, and a "manipulative bitch" by Dwight.
 She represents the classic femme fatale, acting as a foil to Dwight's hard-boiled antihero.

+In the film adaptation, Ava Lord is portrayed by Eva Green.

 Background

 One night, Dwight McCarthy receives a call from Ava, asking him to meet her at a seedy bar called Kadie's Club Pecos.
 She had broken his heart nearly four years prior — a month or so before John Hartigan's release from prison in That Yellow Bastard — but he agrees to meet her.
 Marv is also there and greets Dwight.
 Ava arrives late and tries to persuade Dwight to take her back, claiming that her life is "a living Hell."
 Dwight refuses as Manute arrives, taking Ava away.
 Dwight goes home, but cannot sleep, so he decides to check up on Ava and her new husband, Damien Lord.

 He hops a fence and, using his photography equipment, scopes out the estate.
 He is discovered and claims that he is a peeping tom.
 Manute seemingly doesn't recognize him, but beats him brutally anyway.
 Dwight calls Agamemnon for a ride home, and they stop to get pizza.
 As he arrives home, he finds his Ford Mustang returned and his door unlocked.
 In his bedroom is a nude Ava.
 They eventually reconcile and make love.
 Manute arrives and violently beats a naked Dwight.
 Dwight is knocked out of his upper story apartment window, where he blacks out momentarily.
 He awakens to find Manute driving off with Ava.

 Dwight arrives at Kadie's, where Marv is in the middle of a squabble with some out-of-town punks.
 One of them pulls a gun on Marv, who knocks him flat.
 Dwight convinces Marv to help him storm Damien's estate.
 They drink together and watch Nancy Callahan dance.
 As they approach the mansion, Dwight insists Marv leave the punk's gun, which Marv has procured, in the car.
 Marv tackles the guards as a distraction and eventually takes on Manute.
 Marv rips Manute's right eye out and beats him savagely.
 With Manute occupied, Dwight makes his way to Damien.
 When he finds him, he beats him to death.
 Ava appears, and explains how Dwight was all a part of her plan to get Damien murdered so she could inherit his estate.
 She shoots Dwight six times, including once in the head.
 Dwight once again falls out of a window and is picked up by Marv.